 The Icelandic Opera

-Every season, the Icelandic Opera puts on at least two operas, in addition to its educational activities, collaboration projects and concerts.
-Kúnstpása are monthly lunchtime concerts in Norðurljós, which are open to everyone free of charge.
-They feature some of the country’s best-known talents, in addition to young singers making their debut on the opera stage.
-Icelandic artists are normally at the forefront of Icelandic Opera productions, although foreign guests are regularly invited to take part as well.
+Every season, the Icelandic Opera put on at least two operas, in addition to its educational activities, collaboration projects and concerts.
+Kúnstpása were monthly lunchtime concerts in Norðurljós, which were open to everyone free of charge.
+They featured some of the country’s best-known talents, in addition to young singers making their debut on the opera stage.
+Icelandic artists were normally at the forefront of Icelandic Opera productions, although foreign guests were regularly invited to take part as well.

 Visit the Icelandic Opera website www.opera.is